interagent/http-api-design/README.md

 service-api.com/app-setups
 ```

-Downcase attributes as well, but use underscore separators so that
+Attributes are downcase as well, but underscore are used as separators so that
 attribute names can be typed without quotes in JavaScript, e.g.:

 ```